Fitzroy

 Issues: freshwater and sediment runoff from the land

 Comments: Due to Department of Defence restrictions, access to seagrass habitats are limited.
-Sites are in seagrass meadows frequented by green turtles and dugong.
+Extensive Zostera muelleri meadows on stable mud bank.
+Frequented by green turtles and dugong (feeding trails common).

 Seagrass cover, species composition and canopy height